andersManden/canvasspinner/README.md

   <canvas id="canvasId"></canvas><br>
 </div><br>

-//Then you need to put these id's into an object var spinnerObj = { <br>
+//Then you need to put these id's into an object <br>
+var spinnerObj = { <br>
   type : "clockSpinner", // spinner name <br>
   containerId : "containerId",<br>